manifold-systems/manifold/manifold-core-parent/manifold/README.md

     * **Kotlin**.
 Applications using Manifold statically fully support Kotlin and other JVM languages.

     **Limitations**:
-    * Dynamic compilation is not supported.
-Usage of dynamic features such as structural typing can still be used, but must be configured with static proxy factories.
+    * Dynamic compilation (compilation at runtime) is not supported.
+Usage of dynamic features such as Dark Java can't be used.
+Considering Dark Java is the only remaining exclusively dynamic feature of Manifold, this is a rather minor limitation.

 * **`dynamic`**: Compiles all resource types dynamically at runtime.
 No resource types are compiled to .class files at compile-time.
 Both compile-time and runtime binaries are included in your distribution.

     **Advantages**:
     * **Dynamic**.
-Supports features such as structural typing without having to build static bridges.
-Additionally, purely dynamic features such as Dark Java enable dynamic runtime compilation of resources.
+Purely dynamic features such as Dark Java enable dynamic runtime compilation of resources.

     **Limitations**:
     * Slower startup and initialization.
 Manifold dynamic services contribute to a slower startup time.
 Additionally,